-Democrats in Trump impeachment trial resort to graphic video of police under attack
+Dems in Trump trial use graphic video of Capitol attack; Trump lawyers' video shows 'lust' for impeachment

 The gripping 13-minute video included clips from Sen. Mitch McConnell, R-Ky., speaking on the Senate floor calling out Trump's conspiracy theories on widespread election fraud on Jan.
 6 in contrast to the "Stop the Steal" chants of rioters taking hold of the Capitol.
 Sen. James Lankford, R-Okla., was in the clip package for the moment when the Senate had to be recessed as an aide tells him "protesters are in the building."

-The video showed Trump's delayed reaction to the violence,` where he continued to stoke grievances on election fraud and told rioters during the attack to go home, though adding: "We love you.
+The video showed Trump's delayed reaction to the violence, where he continued to stoke grievances on election fraud and told rioters during the attack to go home, though adding: "We love you.
 You're very special."

 TRUMP'S IMPEACHMENT TRIAL: EVERYTHING YOU NEED TO KNOW